EANorwayService/EA-Groups-CRM/README.md

 ### What do I need to know to use alternative 1 of set up?
 Alternative 1 is not difficult, but it takes longer if you have never used a terminal before and probably requieres some googleing.
-If you are going to use this system alternative 1 is recomended, it makes it easier to make your own changes later.
+If you are going to use this system, alternative 1 is recomended, it makes it easier to make your own changes later.
 Here is a [guide](https://github.com/EANorwayService/CRM_setup_advanced) for alternative 1.

 ### How to change meeting notes template
 If you replace the whole file you also need to update the file id in the code, if you only replace the content of the existing file you do not have to change anything in the code.
-The meeting notes template can be changed by going to your crm folder and click <br/>
+The meeting notes template can be changed by going to your CRM folder and click <br/>
 **CRM Templates > CRM Template Meeting Notes**. <br/>

 ### Can I change the names of spreadsheets or sheets?
 The names of the spreadsheets *can be changed*.
 Unfortunately the names of the sheets within the spreadsheets *can not be changed* without also changing them in the code.
-Also the folders with the code names of each candidate *can not be changed*.
+Also, the folders with the code names of each candidate *can not be changed*.

 ### Can I remove, add or change something in sheets?
 The code does not know what your sheets look like if you do changes.
 If you change something in a sheet you need to change this in the code if it is a part that is affected by the code.
 Here is a guide on how to do it: https://github.com/EANorwayService/CRM_setup_advanced#aboutCode.

 ### Can I change the names of the folders?
 You can change the names of all folders except the candidate folders, they need to have the same names as the candidates.
-Also the folders with the meeting notes inside the candidate folders need to have the original name, if no folder with the name "Meeting Notes" is found in candidate folder a new folder with the name "Meeting Notes" is created.
+The folders with the meeting notes inside the candidate folders need to have the original name, if no folder with the name "Meeting Notes" is found in candidate folder a new folder with the name "Meeting Notes" is created.

 ### Can I change the name of a candidate?
 You need to change the name in: